- Weed Control during Establishment

 Bahiagrass is very responsive to N fertility (Table 2).
-After establishment, annual applications of 100 to 200 pounds N per acre should be used for good forage production.
+After establishment, annual applications of 100 to 200 lb N per acre should be used for good forage production.
 For better distribution of forage growth, divide the N into two or more applications during the growing season.
 Higher rates of N per acre should only be used in very intensive grazing or hay production systems.

 As in all good fertility programs, soil testing should be the basis for making amendment decisions.
 Apply lime, P, K, or any other needed soil amendments based on soil test recommendations.
 All of the P can be applied at any time during the year.
 Apply half of the K in the early spring and the other half in the summer to prevent luxury consumption of this nutrient by the plant.

 Bahiagrass is less sensitive to soil pH than many crops.
 Applying lime to maintain the soil pH at 6.0 ensures that pH will not be a limiting factor for the bahiagrass, any crops that are overseeded into the bahiagrass, and any crop that may follow bahiagrass in the rotation.